ShubhamNisal/retail-store-sample-app/src/orders/README.md

 # AWS Containers Retail Sample - Orders Service

-This service is part of the AWS Containers Retail Sample.
+This service is part of the AWS Containers Retail Sample..

 | Language | Persistence |
 | -------- | ----------- |